Giving Tuesday is a movement of generosity sweeping the globe—and your community.

 Will your pastor or church leader do something if a certain level of giving is matched — e.g., dunk tank?

-On Giving Tuesday, lead your church in donating.
+On Giving Tuesday, lead your church in making a donation.

 After the demonstration, remind people who you’re supporting and how their financial contributions will help others.
-Be sure to include this note in the description of your post, too.
+If you share this on social media, be sure to include this note in the description of your post, too.

 In this toolkit, you’ll learn:

-Click here to download the #GivingTuesday Toolkit for Churches for free.
+Click here to get a free copy of the #GivingTuesday Toolkit for Churches.